shaikezam/preem/README.md

 ### testModule function:

-Function to create tests that have a common issue
+Function for creating tests that have a common topic

 ```javascript
 "use strict";